yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {{OAuth.First-Party}} also deals with native apps, but it MUST only be used by first-party applications, which is when the authorization server and application are controlled by the same entity, which is not true in the case described in this document.

+While this document also discusses a mechanism for *Authorization Servers* to guide *Client App* in obtaining user's input to guide routing the request across trust domains, the {{OAuth.First-Party}} required high degree of trust between the authorization server and the client is not fulfilled.

 # Protocol Overview

 ## Usage and Applicability